Bucket

-A bucket is typically a watertight, vertical cylinder or truncated cone or square, with an open top and a flat bottom, attached to a semicircular carrying handle called the bail.
+A bucket is typically a watertight, vertical cylinder or truncated cone or square, with an open top and a flat bottom that is attached to a semicircular carrying handle called the bail.

 A bucket is usually an open-top container.
 In contrast, a pail can have a top or lid and is a shipping container.
-In common usage, the two terms are often used interchangeably.
+In non-technical usage, the two terms are often used interchangeably.

 Types and uses

 A number of bucket types exist, used for a variety of purposes.
 Though most of these are functional purposes, a number, including those constructed from precious metals, are used for ceremonial purposes.
 Common types of bucket and their adjoining purposes include: